AdobeDocs/experience-manager-cloud-service.en/help/edge/using.md

 With Edge Delivery Services, authoring is easy, fast, and flexible.
 You can choose to author using document-based authoring or authoring in AEM with the Universal Editor.

-Please see the document [Authoring](authoring.md) for more information.
+Please see the document [Authoring Content for Edge Delivery Services](authoring.md) for more information.

 ## Publishing {#publishing-edge}

 With Edge Delivery, publishing content is seamless regardless of your content source.

-Please see the document [Publishing](publishing.md) for more information.
+Please see the document [Publishing Content for Edge Delivery Services](publishing.md) for more information.

 ## Developing {#developing-edge}

 Edge Delivery Services is based around the concept of blocks.
 AEM comes with a comprehensive library of predefined blocks, which can be extended to meet your project needs.
 Code for Edge Delivery Services projects are managed in GitHub.

+Please see the document [Developing for Edge Delivery Services](developing.md) for more information.

+## Existing AEM Projects {#existing-projects}

+You needn't wait for a new AEM project to benefit from Edge Delivery Services.
+Edge Delivery Services can be integrated into your existing AEM project so you can leverage its performance gains immediately.

-Please see the document [Developing](developing.md) for more information.
+Please see the document [Using Edge Delivery Services with Existing AEM Projects](existing-projects.md) for more information.

 ## Further Reading {#further-reading}